syncfusion-content/flutter-docs/Flutter/DateRangePicker/views.md

 The `SfDateRangePicker` widget provides four different types of views to display.
 It can be assigned to the widget constructor by using the [view](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/SfDateRangePicker/view.html) property.
 Default view of the widget is month view.
 By default the current date will be displayed initially for all the date range picker views.

 ## Month view
-This view displays entire dates of a particular month, by default current month will be displayed on loading.
-The current date is provided with separate color different from the rest of the dates color in `month view`.
+This view displays the entire dates of a particular month.
+By default , the current month will be displayed on loading.
+The current date is provided with a separate color different from the rest of the dates color in `month view`.

 {% tabs %}
 {% highlight Dart %}